jparkerweb/purge-old-directories/README.md

 # PowerShell for Purging Old Directories

-These two PowerShell scripts were designed to help manage and clean up directories by purging old files and directories.
+These two PowerShell scripts were designed to help manage and clean up by purging old directories.

 ## purge-files-in-folder.ps1